reactive/data-client/docs/guides/render-as-you-fetch.md

   - [useTransition()](https://reactjs.org/docs/concurrent-mode-reference.html#usetransition)

 Fetch-then-render can be adopted incrementally.
 Components using data can [useResource()](../api/useresource) and be assured they will get their data when it's ready.
-And when fetch-then-render optimizations are added later - _those components don't need to change_.
+And when render-as-you-fetch optimizations are added later - _those components don't need to change_.
 This makes data usage _tightly coupled_, and fetch optimization _loosely coupled_.